All Products

 }

-The RPC request method description DTRpcMethod records the RPC request method name, parameters, and return type.
+DTRpcMethod describes the RPC request method.
+It records information about the request, such as the method name, parameters, and return type.

 -(MPDemoUserInfo *) dataPostSetTimeout:(MPDemoPostPostReq *)requestParam